jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 There are several built-in Linear Regression studies in ThinkScript.
 This section is intended to clarify their differences and usage.

 Definition = 'Linear regression' is a mathematical procedure know as the 'least-squares method', used for drawing the best straight line thruogh a group of data points.
-ThinkScript's linear regression function is titled 'Inertia'.
+ThinkScript's linear regression function is titled __'Inertia'__.
 You may view it at

 http://tda.thinkorswim.com/manual/metal/thinkscript/reference/Functions/Statistical/Inertia.html